Entrepreneurship vs Management Differences

-Management is a continues and never-ending process of planning, managing, organizing, controlling, and coordinating the efforts of the people in order to achieve the defined goal of an organization with the help of available resources.
+Management is a continues and never-ending process of planning, managing, organizing, controlling and coordinating the efforts of the people in order to achieve the defined goal of an organization with the help of available resources.

 - Some economist also defines management as an art of getting things done through people.
 It is more an administrative job as a group of people in the management do not work themselves instead they create a team of people who work for them.

-- There are many hierarchies in management like Board of Directors, Head of Departments, Supervisors, Team Leaders etc in big an organization and all of them are keeps directing and managing the work of their subordinates.
-Management is both dynamic and result oriented, and their policies are flexible enough to adjust their resources in accordance with the best opportunities available in the market.
+- There are many hierarchies in management like a board of directorsBoard Of DirectorsBoard of Directors (BOD) refers to a corporate body comprising a group of elected people who represent the interest of a company’s stockholders.
+The board forms the top layer of the hierarchy and focuses on ensuring that the company efficiently achieves its goals. , head of departments, supervisors, team leaders, etc in big an organization and all of them are keeps directing and managing the work of their subordinates.
+Management is both dynamic and result-oriented, and their policies are flexible enough to adjust their resources in accordance with the best opportunities available in the market.

-Entrepreneurship vs Management – Infographics
+Entrepreneurship vs Management Infographics

-The key differences between Entrepreneurship vs Management are as follows –
+The key differences are as follows –

 - An entrepreneur is an owner of the business as he is the originator of the business idea and a key person behind the formation of an enterprise.
 Whereas management is employees of an organization as they have to perform their duties in the interest of an organization and owners thereof.

 - Being the owner of the business an entrepreneur bears all the risk of success and failure of the business and he is also responsible for not working its new business idea up to the satisfaction of the consumers.
-Management is not concern about the risk of business failure as they are just employees of an organization and mostly don’t hold any beneficiary interest in that organization except few key managerial personal’s who might hold shares in the company.
+Management is not concern about the risk of business failure as they are just employees of an organization and mostly don’t hold any beneficiary interest in that organization except a few key managerial personal’s who might hold shares in the company.

 - Entrepreneurs are motivated to a start new venture with their unique business ideas whereas management is motivated to manage an existing business of the entrepreneurs in a more effective and timely manner.

-- Being the originator of the business entrepreneurs have all the decision making authorities in respect of that business whereas management doesn’t have such decision making authorities instead they have to follow the decisions made by the owners except few key managerial personal’s who are involved in decision-making body of the organization.
+- Being the originator of the business entrepreneurs have all the decision making authorities in respect of that business whereas management doesn’t have such decision making authorities instead they have to follow the decisions made by the owners except few key managerial personal’s who are involved in the decision-making body of the organization.